 - Parodied in Sketch Comedy when a friend of the cartoonist insists on being drawn into the strip.

 - In Banzai Girl, Katie's mother uses her daughter as the lead character in her Katie's World comic strip.

 - In Sunstone Lisa's characters in her online erotic BDSM writings are clearly based on her and Ally.
 This causes problems when Lisa decides the logical way to introduce her new friend to the ideas of the scene is to link her to her bibliography.
 Love Triangle tropes ensue.
 It gets even worse when Lisa explicitly writes Anne into the story.

 Just change the names.
 No one in your hometown will ever figure out that your novel is actually about them.

 - Rocko's Modern Life, with the son of Mr. and Mrs. Bighead creating a cartoon called "The Fatheads", based on his parents.
 Later in that episode, a grotesque, dimwitted beaver version of Rocko, named "Rollo", is added to said cartoon.

 - The Daria episode "Write Where It Hurts" follows Daria's attempts to put people she knows in a fictional story with moral dimensions.

-- In The Simpsons episode "I Am Furious Yellow", Bart bases his comic book-turned-web series character Angry Dad on Homer Simpson.
+- In "I Am Furious Yellow", Bart bases his comic book-turned-web series character Angry Dad on Homer Simpson.

-- In another episode, Marge writes a romance novel in which the boorish Romantic False Lead resembles Homer and the desirable Fabio-alike resembles Ned Flanders.
+- In another episode, "Diatribe of a Mad Housewife", Marge writes a romance novel in which the boorish Romantic False Lead resembles Homer and the desirable Fabio-alike resembles Ned Flanders.

 - Dog City had Ace Hart based on his creator, Elliot Shag, and the supporting cast based on those in Elliot's life.